n1xbyte/donutCS/README.md

 Template file is an alteration of https://github.com/TheWover/donut/tree/master/DonutTest
 The donut generator will automatically drop the base64 shellcode into the Template loader as long as "{COCONUT}" follows the variable.

+Alternatively, the base64'ed and raw payload will still be saved in the directory.

 You need to edit the lines 44, 53, and 57 to programs that fit your needs depending on the payload.

+Currently, Helper.EditTemplate() is a simple find and replace, can twist and use however you like.

 ## Future
-Create more seamless automation for final payload generation.
+Create more seamless automation for final payload generation, automatic compilation on windows/linux.

 Create a new class to generate a Config struct to pass to Donut_Create()